Tegarama

-Tegarama (Old Assyria: Tergarma; Hittite: Takarama, Luwian: Lakarma/Lukarma) was a city in Anatolia during the Bronze Age.
+Tegarama (Old Assyrian: Tergarma; Hittite: Takarama; Luwian: Lakarma/Lukarma) was a city in Anatolia during the Bronze Age.
 It is often identified with Gürün and biblical Togarmah.

 A fortified city in Kammanu (on the border of Tabal) mentioned in Neo-Assyrian royal inscriptions of the ninth, eighth, and seventh centuries BC (reigns of Shalmaneser III, Sargon II, and Sennacherib) as Til-garimmu/Til-garimme.

 Middle Bronze Age

 The city contained a palace, a karum and an Assyrian colony office.
 It was important in terms of trade which included tin, textiles, wool, slaves and wine.
 The city was inhabited during the Old Assyrian Kingdom and Hittite Empire.

 Late Bronze Age

 Reign of Tudhaliya III

 The city was sacked by Isuwa during the early reign of the Hittite king Tudhaliya III on the eastern border.

 Reign of Suppiluliuma I

 During his victorious campaign against Mitanni, Hittite king Suppiluliuma I halted in Tegarama and inspected his forces before attacking and capturing Karkemish.
 Consequently, city must have been on the road from Hattusa to Karkhemish.